How deep learning with AI and ML in healthcare will positively change the industry

 A use case?
 A doctor under time pressure on rounds has specific, swift information to make the most precise diagnoses and suggest personalized treatments based on historical clinical data, experience, and research.
 That informs the best patient care plans, fast.
 It also helps the care team know what prescriptions and doses to provide and how to deliver a satisfying, successful patient care stay that doesn’t last longer than it should.

 But capturing and sharing the data is only the beginning.
-AI and ML add a layer of healthcare smarts that can use RPM data over time to predict and recommend preventative action for adverse healthcare events.
+AI and ML in healthcare add a layer of operation smarts that can use RPM data over time to predict and recommend preventative action for adverse healthcare events.

 Better Patient Surgical Treatments and Procedures: Imagine the mastery of the greatest surgeons guiding precision, repeatable, ever-improving devices.
 That’s the promise of machine learning and robotic process automation (RPA) driven by artificial intelligence.